 While tomato is wildly popular, many other ingredients are used in gazpacho recipes.
 These include cucumbers, watermelon, avocados, and other native fruits.

 For a finishing touch, some Spaniards like to garnish the top of the soup.
-Diced tomatoes, peppers, and cucumber are commonly used.
+Diced tomatoes, peppers, and cucumbers are commonly used.

-A delicious Spanish food, and the perfect way to cool your body after a day in the sun.
+It’s a delicious Spanish food and the perfect way to cool your body after a day in the sun.

 Tomatoes are a popular ingredient in Spanish cuisine.
 And one look at that gorgeous orange color lets you know juicy tomatoes are in the recipe.

 But Salmorejo has a very different texture to gazpacho.
 Essentially, Salmorejo is a tomato and bread puree.

 It comes from the vibrant city of Cordoba in southern Spain.
 The puree consists of skinned tomatoes, bread, garlic, and olive oil.

 How much bread is used determines the thickness of the puree.
 This helps give Salmorejo a smooth, creamy texture.

 Spaniards love to add garnishes to a delicious bowl of Salmorejo.
 Different versions of the recipe use ham, cut-up hard-boiled egg, and chopped tuna.